10.10.1 IRS Electronic Signature (e-Signature) Program

 Confirming Intent to Sign the Electronic Record

-1. Each permitted electronic signing process will require that the context in which an electronic signature is applied or the process by which a person applies an electronic signature to the record includes a step where the signer confirms his or her intent to sign the record.
+1. Each permitted electronic signing process will require that the context in which an electronic signature is applied or the process by which a person applies an electronic signature to the record includes a step where the signer confirms intent to sign the record.

 2. The signer must establish the intent to sign through a clear and conspicuous notice that a document is being signed with an electronic signature.
-The notice must include a:
+The notice must include:

-• clear statement of the purpose for the electronic signature; and
+• A clear statement of the purpose for the electronic signature.

-• statement that the completed signing process will constitute the signer’s legally binding signature.
+• A statement that the completed signing process will constitute the signer’s legally binding signature.

-3. The purpose for signing with an electronic signature must be set forth in the text of the document being signed.
+3. The purpose for signing with an electronic signature must be described in the text of the document being signed.
 Examples are:

-1. Requesting confirmation of the signer’s electronic signature whereby the signer must acknowledge the signer’s electronic signature and then providing the option to cancel, or
+1. Requesting confirmation of the signer’s electronic signature whereby the signer must acknowledge the signer’s electronic signature and then providing the option to cancel.

-2. Continue, or adding a submission step following the signature step whereby the signed records are not effective until submitted.
+2. Continuing, or adding a submission step following the signature step whereby the signed records are not effective until submitted.

 4. Each permitted electronic signing process must include requirements that minimize the risk that signers could:

-• Claim they did not understand the legal significance of the electronic signature; or
+• Claim they did not understand the legal significance of the electronic signature.

-• Did not understand the reason for signing; or
+• Claim they did not understand the reason for signing.

 Attachment or Association of the Electronic Signature with the Electronic Record